 Speed: I don't care if everything you're reading is in a speech doc.
 You should still be clear and go slower during overviews/tags/analytics.
-I use speech docs primarily to fill in author names I miss, to read contested ev during cx/prep, and/or to check for clipping.
-I do not read speech docs to keep up with debaters that don't understand when to slow down.
-I only flow what I can discernibly hear.
-I will likely miss arguments if you're going top speed for the entirety of your speech.
+I use speech docs primarily to read advocacy texts, look at contested ev during cx/prep, and/or to check for clipping.

 Condo: Since I began judging in 2016, I've heard one 2AR on condo.
 It was a really good 2AR.
 I voted neg.

 T: I don't think I'm a good judge for technical T debates.
 A big part of this is that T debate are too quick and/or I'm bad at flowing T. TVAs, case lists, intent to define and specific DA/CP ground loss are all persuasive.
 I don't have a strong preference regarding competing interps vs reasonability.

 CP: Read CP texts slower.
 I think judge kick is my default.
 I am probably a bad judge for judge kick debates.
 I am open to amendments and 2NC CPs, and their respective theory args.

 K: If your go-to strat is a 1-off K, you shouldn't pref me.
 I don't know very much (any) critical lit.
 In the rounds where I've voted for Ks, the K was relatively simple and/or the aff overwhelmingly lost the framework debate.
 I'm most comfortable judging epistemology Ks and least comfortable with ontology and pomo Ks.

 Judge instruction, historical examples, cx and simple overviews make these debates much easier for me to follow.
 Tell me about the world of the alt and why it's incompatible with the aff.

 2As that perm Ks should do more than say "do both" and expect me to figure out what that means.
 Give me a sentence or two about how/why the perm solves the link, read a card, and/or tell me about the world of the perm in the 2AC.